opnsense/docs/source/history/thefork.rst

 -------------------
 So why did we fork?
 -------------------
-Back in 2014, after having sponsored pfSense® for years we felt there was no other option than fork the project and keep the spirit of the - original m0n0wall based fork - alive.
+Back in 2014, after having sponsored pfSense® for years, we felt that there was no other option than to fork the project and to keep the spirit of the - original m0n0wall based fork - alive.
 Below you can read about our original motivations and the birth of OPNsense®.